Terraform

 attaching a security group to an EC2 resource - terraform

-In this tutorial, we will learn how to refer to a security group created outside of terraform using a Terraform data resource.
+In this part of our tutorial, we will learn how to refer to a security group created outside of Terraform using a Terraform data resource.

 We will first create a security group outside of Terraform and then add an inbound SSH rule to it using Terraform.